 Are you ready to start pitching yourself to brands but aren’t sure how?
-Do you need help figuring out what to say?
-In this post, I’ll be providing tips and my personal experiences on pitching to brands and how you can successfully secure more collaborations with your favorite natural hair brands!
+In this post, I’ll be sharing tips on pitching and how you can successfully secure partnerships with your favorite brands on social media!

-Also, follow their social media accounts and engage with their content regularly.
-This is a great time to start building a connection and showing your interest in their products.
+It’s also a good idea to start following them on social media to engage with their content.
+This is a way to start building a connection and showing your interest.

 Email Subject Line